 Symmetry is respect

 Art Deco treats symmetry as a form of dignity — the idea that a well-ordered composition shows respect for whoever's looking at it.
 Everything is centered, mirrored, or deliberately balanced.
-You won't find the casual asymmetry of modern web design here; instead you get layouts that feel like they were measured twice before anything was placed.
+Layouts feel like they were measured twice before anything was placed.

-The gold in Art Deco isn't there to show off — it's there to catch light.
-Used sparingly, on borders, dividers, key typographic elements, and decorative details, it creates a warmth and material quality that no other accent color can replicate.
+The gold in Art Deco is there to catch light.
+Used sparingly, on borders, dividers, key typographic elements, and decorative details, it creates a warmth and material quality that reads as genuine luxury.
 The moment you use it everywhere, it tips into tacky.
 The discipline is knowing where to stop.

 Geometry is the ornament

-Where other historical styles used floral patterns and organic curves as decoration, Art Deco used geometric precision — sunbursts, chevrons, stepped forms, radiating lines.
-The decoration is built from the same design vocabulary as the structure, which is why it feels cohesive rather than applied.
-Every decorative element looks like it was drawn with a ruler, not a brush.
+Art Deco uses geometric precision as decoration — sunbursts, chevrons, stepped forms, radiating lines.
+The decoration is built from the same design vocabulary as the structure, which is why it feels cohesive.
+Every decorative element looks like it was drawn with a ruler.

 Before building with Claude Code, drop SKILL.md and DESIGN.md into Claude Design first.
 Use it to generate mockups and nail the visual direction — then hand those references to Claude Code.
 You'll get significantly higher quality output than going straight to code.